rerobots/hardshare/doc/intro.rst

 The time during which a user has exclusive access to a workspace deployment is known as an `instance <https://help.rerobots.net/prelim.html>`_.
-The process of requesting, getting credentials, and terminating an instance is similar to how you might get a "compute node" from a "cloud computing" company, like Packet_ or
+The process of requesting, getting credentials, and terminating an instance is similar to how you might get a "compute node" from a "cloud computing" company:
-DigitalOcean_:

 1. Someone requests access using the unique ID of the workspace deployment.
 2. The remote user is connected through a container that you host locally.